-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
-The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are generally in adequate condition for their age and type.
+Cupboard doors within the bedroom require some maintenance as they were off the runners at the time of inspection.